 - Bring a wingman (or wingwoman).
 Attending with a colleague will help you divide and conquer the myriad opportunities at the con.
 If your wingman is a client, they can comfortably introduce you to other prospective clients as they talk up the good work you’ve done for them.

-- Host an event.
+- Host or attend an event.
 Don’t rely on the conference agenda to put you in a room with the right people.
-Host a private dinner or cocktail party for key prospects so that you take advantage of the target-rich opportunity.
+Host or attend a private dinner or cocktail party with key prospects so that you take advantage of the target-rich opportunity.

 Authored by David Ackert